 If the gasket is dirty, please clean it.
 To do it, I recommend mixing equal parts of water and vinegar.
 Then, use a microfiber cloth and a soft brush (you can use an old toothbrush) to remove dirt.

-If you notice that it is broken, you just need to replace it with a new one.
-This is as easy as finding a replacement part online (just type in your model number and “replacement door seal”), pop the old one off and place the new one on.
+If you notice that it is broken, you need to replace it.
+Replacing the seal is as easy as finding a replacement part online (type in your model number and “replacement door seal”), popping the old one off, and placing the new one on.

 #4 Clean Behind

-Bear in mind that if you have a water leak, you have to immediately clean behind your machine.
+Remember that if you have a water leak, you must immediately clean behind your washer.

 To clean behind your washing machine, you’ll need to:

 You made it!
-If you followed along with this guide, you may have just saved yourself $500, or even more.
+If you followed this washer best practices guide, you might have just saved yourself $500 or even more.

 By following this guide, you’ve made sure:

-- It’s able to exhaust warm air properly, making it need to work less
+• It can exhaust warm air properly, making it need to work less.

-- You’re following great habits to make sure your washer isn’t working harder than it needs to
+• You’re following great habits to ensure your washer isn’t working harder than needed.

-If you found this guide helpful, make sure to check out the rest of our appliance challenge.
-In total our guides can save you over $1,000 a year by just following simple walkthroughs like this one!
+If you found this guide helpful, please check out the rest of our appliance challenge.
+In total, our guides can save you over $1,000 a year by just following simple walkthroughs like this one!